postcss/postcss-bem-linter/README.md

   - `namespace`: a namespace to prefix valid classes, as described [in the SUIT docs](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#namespace-optional)
 - `'bem'`, as defined [here](https://en.bem.info/tools/bem/bem-naming/).
+  - `namespace`: a namespace to prefix valid classes, to be separated from the block name with a hyphen, e.g. with namespace `foo`, `.foo-dropdown__menu`.

 You can use a preset pattern and its options in two ways:
 - Pass the preset's name as the first argument, and, if needed, an `options` object as the second,